alastair/pysndfile/README.md

  * Requires python 3.8 or above
  * Extension: ogg/vorbis, ogg/opus, CAF/ALAC and mpeg formats are now supported if the installed version of libsndfile supports them
- * Extension: All libsndfile commands are now supported by PySndfile.command
+ * Extension: All libsndfile commands (as of version 1.2.2) are now supported by PySndfile.command
  * Extension: sndio.write now has a commands parameter to define sound file information and settings using the libsndfile sf_command function
  * Extension: new function sndio.get_info_command to retrieve information about a sound file